rmf3mc/covid-comp24/README.md

 ## Overview

-Welcome to the repository for the paper titled **"EfficientNet-SAM: A Novel EfficientNet with Spatial Attention Mechanism for COVID-19 Detection in Pulmonary CT Scans,"** presented at CVPR 2024.
-This project leverages the power of EfficientNet architecture enhanced with a Spatial Attention Mechanism (SAM) to accurately detect COVID-19 from pulmonary CT scans.
+Repository for the paper titled **"EfficientNet-SAM: A Novel EfficientNet with Spatial Attention Mechanism for COVID-19 Detection in Pulmonary CT Scans,"** presented at CVPR 2024.
+This project leverages the power of EfficientNet architecture enhanced with a Spatial Attention Mechanism (SAM) to detect COVID-19 from pulmonary CT scans.

 ## Dependencies